cappuccino/cappuccino.org/source/learn/debugging.html.markdown

 ![Oops, an error](tuto-debugger-3.png)

+The Console shows compiling warnings as `WARNING line 47 in file:/Users/Dogild/Downloads/Starter/NewApplication/AppController.j: Using unknown class or uninitialized global variable 'notDefinedVariable'` and `WARNING line 47 in file:/Users/Dogild/Downloads/Starter/NewApplication/AppController.j: Using unknown class or uninitialized global variable 'withAnotherNotDefinedVariable'`.
+It is quite obvious to know what is wrong with our application here.

-The Console shows an error: `ReferenceError: Can't find variable: notDefinedVariable`.
+The Console shows an error as well: `ReferenceError: Can't find variable: notDefinedVariable`.
 In this example the cause is obvious, but sometimes it’s not.
 Let’s imagine you can’t find the cause.

 When an unmatched exception is logged, it’s too late to go back and see the cause.
 The debugger has to be enabled **before** the error.